Gandii Baat Has Trended More Than Sacred Games; People Are Obsessed About S*x: Ekta Kapoor

 Ekta Encourages Sex On Her Shows, Not Misogyny

-She further revealed how she never promotes misogyny in her shows.
-Ekta said that in Kahaani Ghar Ghar Ki and Kyunki Saas Bhi Kabhi Bahu Thi, she addressed issues like domestic violence and marital rape, and in Bade Achhe Lagte Hai she took on breast cancer awareness.
+She further revealed how she never promotes misogyny on her shows.
+Ekta said that in Kahaani Ghar Ghar Ki and Kyunki Saas Bhi Kabhi Bahu Thi, she addressed issues like domestic violence and marital rape, and in Bade Achhe Lagte Hai, she took on breast cancer awareness.
 She added, "I try to do my bit and never encourage misogyny in my shows and always encourage sex."

 Most Read: CONFIRMED!
 Shivin To Romance Jennifer Winget In Beyhadh 2; Ishqbaaz's Lalit To Direct The Show